 Many technology leaders have likened the explosive growth of robotics to the spectacular expansion of the internet in the 1990s.
 Robots seem to be everywhere and unavoidable.

-Apply through MIME admissions or EECS admissions.
-Students should identify one or more prospective advisors from the robotics faculty page and apply to the corresponding program(s) (MIME and/or EECS).
+Apply to the Robotics PhD, MS, or MEng program through MIME admissions.
+Students should identify one or more prospective advisors from the robotics faculty page to note on their application.
 If you are currently a graduate student at OSU, you should contact the robotics faculty members directly.

 Apply through Oregon State University admissions, most likely in MIME or EECS.
 If you are currently an undergraduate student at OSU, we recommend you start taking robotics courses and join the Robotics Club as a way to get involved.
 We also have an NSF REU site Robots in the Real World.

 There are currently no positions available.
 Please check back periodically; positions will also be announced on the robotics-worldwide mailing list.

 Openings for tenure-track positions are typically posted in the Fall with deadlines around mid-December.
 In the past, applicants needed to submit a letter of interest; vita; a two-page statement of research interests; a one-page statement of teaching interests; a one-page statement on past efforts and future plans to promote equity and inclusion; and names and contact information for at least three references.
 Please check back for postings if you are interested; positions will also be announced on the robotics-worldwide mailing list.